-Classic Siam Thai Massage are accredited with over 50 national health funds, however we do not have a HICAPS facility or accreditation for Medibank, ahm or HCF.
+Classic Siam Thai Massage are accredited with over 50 national health funds, however we do not have a HICAPS facility and do not have accreditation for Medibank, ahm or HCF.
 Please note that due to health fund policy, only Remedial massage may be claimed for health fund rebates.

 Deep tissue / remedial massage is a hard and firm therapy that works right into your muscle knots to release toxins in muscles, as well as focusing on ligaments and tendons that may feel tense, tired or inflamed.

-This treatment targets the deeper layers of muscle and surrounding connective tissues, and can assist with a range of conditions and pains.
+This treatment targets the deeper layers of muscle and surrounding connective tissues, and can assist with a range of conditions.
 However, the experience can be very different to what you might imagine when you think about massages.

 People typically see a remedial massage therapist for:

 • Repetitive strain injuries (RSIs) such as carpal tunnel syndrome.